 When do you need a specialist copyright lawyer for legal advice?

-You’ll need a specialist copyright lawyer only in specific circumstances such as when you’re selling your copyright, licensing your copyright, or you believe someone has infringed your copyright.
+You’ll need a copyright lawyer only in specific circumstances such as when you’re selling your copyright, licensing your copyright, or you believe someone has infringed your copyright.

 In the former two circumstances, a specialist intellectual property lawyer can help draft the required documents.
 Legal advice will ensure that you include all the important terms which protect your interests and the interests of the other party.